wanderingboxer/threejs_portfolio/README.md

 👉 **Engaging Experience Timeline**: Hover over career milestones to trigger interactive 3D animations that bring your professional journey to life.

-👉 **Client Testimonials**: A dedicated section highlighting satisfied clients and their feedback.

-👉 **Easy Contact Form**: A user-friendly email form for visitors to reach out directly from your portfolio.
+👉 **Easy Contact Form**: A user-friendly email form for visitors to reach out directly from the portfolio.

 👉 **Clean Footer**: A minimalist design featuring social media links for easy networking.